Marketplace website features: The complete guide

-Pros: Easy to set up, reliable, and affordable, marketplace software platforms like Sharetribe Go are the perfect solution for first-time marketplace entrepreneurs.
+Pros: Easy to set up, reliable, and affordable marketplace software platforms like Sharetribe are the perfect solution for first-time marketplace entrepreneurs.
 You can choose from a huge selection of pre-built marketplace platform features to create a seamless user experience.

 Cons: As your business grows, you might need to upgrade to a more advanced marketplace platform to get the customization you need.
-Sharetribe users can upgrade from Go to Flex, an API-based marketplace solution when they’re ready to add more advanced features.
+With Sharetribe, you don't need to change platforms or migrate data.
+You can expand the functionality of your Sharetribe marketplace with custom development when you're ready to add more advanced features.